johannschopplich/nuxt-vitalizer/README.md

 **Nuxt 4 is required.** The module reads `nuxt.options.features.inlineStyles` and targets the Nuxt 4 manifest shape.
 Stay on v2 for Nuxt 3.

 **`disableStylesheets` is a boolean.** It used to accept `boolean | 'entry'`, documented as removing only the `entry.<hash>.css` link.
 It never did: for every chunk that was not the entry, `'entry'` fell through to the same branch as `true` and cleared the whole list.
 Replace `disableStylesheets: 'entry'` with `disableStylesheets: true` to keep what you already had.

+**`disableStylesheets` leaves more links standing.** v2 cleared the stylesheet list of every chunk, including the ones Nuxt had deliberately kept because it never inlined them – global CSS from `nuxt.config` among them, which reached the page through that link alone.
+Expect one link back per stylesheet in that category.
+If your v2 build looked right regardless, nothing about it was global.

 ## 💻 Development